cheikhshift/docker2kube/README.md

 	kubectl create -f default-deployment.yaml

 ## Step 4 : Create service
-The following command will create a new load balancer services for your deployment.
+The following command will create a new load balancer service of your deployment.

 	kubectl expose deployment {folderName}-deployment --type=LoadBalancer